Konrad K. Solberg: Career

 Solbergwas a member of the Farmer-Labor Party.
-Solberg entered political office serving first was the Town Supervisor of Clarkfield, Minnesota.
+He first entered political office serving as Town Supervisor of Clarkfield, Minnesota.
 He later became a member of the School Board and served as School District Clerk of public schools in Clarkfield, Minnesota.
 He served as a Minnesota legislator in the Minnesota State Senate during the 43rd – 46th Legislative Sessions (1/2/1923 -1/5/1931).
 Solberg became Lieutenant Governor under Governor Floyd B. Olson from January 3, 1933 – January 8, 1935.

 Personal life

 In 1897, he was united in marriage to Sophie Swenson Aas (1874-1953).
 They were the parents of nine children.
 He died in 1954 in Clarkfield, Minnesota and was buried in the Clarkfield Lutheran Cemetery.